dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 increase the value of the company, which will increase the value of your stock.
 Stock options give the holder the option, but not the obligation, to purchase the stock in the future.
-If the option holder purchases the stock they are said to have "exercised their option."
+If the option holder purchases the stock they are said to have "exercised their options."

 ## Vesting